 - Fry the tilapia until golden brown then transfer to a colander to drain excess oil.
 Transfer to a serving dish.

-- In a saucepan melt butter and saute garlic, onion and ginger until cooked.
+- In a saucepan heat 2 Tbsp. of cooking oil and saute garlic, onion and ginger until cooked.

 - Add in the carrots and stir fry for a few seconds then add in the red bell pepper.

 - Pour the tomato ketchup and cornstarch, stir cook in low fire for a few minutes.